 Search results 1 - 9 of 9

 ADO Therapy offers a variety of therapeutic services to suit individual needs.
-We offer Animal Assisted Activities, Animal Assisted Therapy, Equine Assisted Therapy, Relaxation Therapy, Cognitive Behaviour Therapy and more.
-ADO have a beautiful 6.5 acre outdoor site which has a lovely woodland area.
-Clients can benefit from this site for spotting wildlife, walking, listening to nature, doing bushcraft activities and assisting with the care of a large variation of mammals on the site.
-We have sheltered areas so can carry out the sessions in all weather.
-If an…
+We offer Animal Assisted Activities (AAA), Animal Assisted Therapy (AAT), Equine Assisted Activities (EAA), Equine Assisted Therapy (EAT) and Cognitive Behaviour Therapy (CBT).
+ADO has a beautiful 6.5 acre outdoor site which has a lovely woodland area.
+Clients can benefit from this site for spotting wildlife, walking and exploring, listening to nature, participating in bushcraft activities and assisting with the care of a large variation of animals on the site.
+We have sheltered, heated…

 Memorial HospitalShooters HillLondonSE18 3RZ